stain/s11.no/content/categories/phd/_index.md

 I started in July 2019 and concluded in December 2023, with final manuscript submitted in May 2024.
 The formal doctoral thesis defence is scheduled for 15th January 2025.

 As I did a _thesis by publication_, these pages gather the articles submitted/accepted/published that became part of my PhD thesis.
-Note that some of these articles have been slightly reformatted to fit publication on the Web or in the thesis PDF, see full list of sources and editorial changes in [appendix Contributions](../../2022/phd/contributions/).
+Note that some of these articles have been slightly reformatted to fit publication on the Web or in the thesis PDF (e.g. using the [s11 Citation house style](/2021/house-rules/citation-style/)), see full list of sources and editorial changes in [appendix Contributions](../../2022/phd/contributions/).

 * Cite as: <https://doi.org/10.5281/zenodo.8113625>
 * License: [Creative Commons Attributions 4.0 International](https://spdx.org/licenses/CC-BY-4.0/)